Computing histograms

 fall into each bin (discarding invalid bins).
 In Futhark,

-histogram-like computations can be done with reduce_by_index
+histogram-like computations can be done with hist

 :